xaviertquinn/xaviertquinn.github.io/massachusetts.md

 ### What the Data Says

 The Masschusetts school system is made up of hundreds of schools in multiple districts.
-Each one with its own student rating and graduation percentage.
-The data provides the following insights:
+Each one with its own student ratings and data.
+The analysis provided the following insights:

 <ul>
   <li>